pennaerial/FirstLastName-PennAir2022Navigation/Instructions.md

 # Resources

 Feel free to use whatever outside resources you wish.
 In fact, we highly recommend that you do research into the subject of navigation and obstacle avoidance.
 A large part of being on this team is learning how to do research and figure things out.
-You can use whatever guides you find online, whatever libraries you want, and **any programming language**.
+We strongly suggest using **Python** as that is the main coding language at PennAir.
+You can use whatever guides you find online, and whatever libraries you want.
 However, be ready to explain how your code works.
 Commenting your code is also good practice and can help us (and you) understand what you’re doing.
 You might find the following websites useful:

 (Short tutorial on how to read JSON files with Python)